KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/03-Tidy-data.md

 ## Example dataset: DayToFlower.csv

-Data file for the lesson can be downloaded [Here](https://figshare.com/articles/dataset/DayToFlower_csv/13622831/1) manually
+Dataset for this lesson can be downloaded from [Here](https://figshare.com/articles/dataset/DayToFlower_csv/13622831/1) manually

 ```